CristianRobayna/Portfolio/README.md

 ## Proj#1 - Predictive Analysis of Credit Risk Using Machine Learning Techniques

-* Objective: To develop a predictive credit risk model using advanced machine learning techniques, with a focus on handling highly imbalanced datasets.
+- **Objective**: To develop a predictive credit risk model using advanced machine learning techniques, with a focus on handling highly imbalanced datasets.

-* Approach: Addressed the imbalance challenge using resampling techniques such as RandomUnderSampler and SMOTE, tested various algorithms including Logistic Regression, Decision Trees, and Gradient Boosting methods, and fine-tuned hyperparameters to optimize performance.
+- **Approach**: Addressed the imbalance challenge using resampling techniques such as RandomUnderSampler and SMOTE, tested various algorithms including Logistic Regression, Decision Trees, and Gradient Boosting methods, and fine-tuned hyperparameters to optimize performance.
 Built an ensemble model using Bagging with LightGBM, Gradient Boosting Classifier, and Random Forest for improved accuracy and robustness.

-* Result: Achieved an average accuracy of 68.02% and an AUC of 0.7414 across cross-validation folds, providing reliable discrimination between credit risk classes.
+- **Result**: Achieved an average accuracy of 68.02% and an AUC of 0.7414 across cross-validation folds, providing reliable discrimination between credit risk classes.
 The model’s adaptability and interpretability make it suitable for real-world banking applications.

-* Tools Used: Python (Scikit-learn, LightGBM), Data Resampling Techniques, Ensemble Modeling.
+- **Tools Used**: Python (Scikit-learn, LightGBM), Data Resampling Techniques, Ensemble Modeling.

+# Proj#2 - Airbnb Price Analysis in Zurich

+- **Objective**: To analyze Airbnb pricing trends in Zurich and identify factors influencing accommodation costs, focusing on location, property type, guest ratings, and availability.
+- **Approach**: Integrated calendar, listing, and review datasets from Inside Airbnb using Power Query.
+Transformed raw data by handling missing values, converting price data to numeric format, and merging datasets.
+Conducted in-depth analysis using Power BI to explore district-level pricing, property type variations, proximity to landmarks, and bedroom distributions.
+- **Result**: Identified significant pricing differences across Zurich's districts, with central areas like Kreis 1 commanding higher prices.
+Entire homes and serviced apartments were notably more expensive than private rooms.
+Zones near key landmarks such as Lake Zurich and Bahnhofstrasse showed premium pricing, while rating analysis highlighted the relationship between guest satisfaction and pricing trends.
+- **Tools Used**: Power BI, Power Query, Inside Airbnb Data.